 The spiral in nature

 Our use of the word flexibility illustrates life and nature (seen as the manifestation as the feminine principle–that which is created), and also the idea of transformation.
 The snake of lore harbors several deep and significant characteristics, which help us to use this symbol.
 It is of the earth, reptilian (primitive), living its life either in dormancy or action, and can be dangerous and unpredictable (death), and yet can heal (snake venom as medicine).
-It is associated with seduction from the Jewish Torah and Christian readings of the old testament.
+It is associated with seduction in the Jewish Torah and Christian readings of the old testament.
 Its form is lithesome, rhythmic, undulating, captivating and alluring.
 It can seduce, strangle, tie up, lure, poison.

 Flexibility has also connotations of adaptability, plasticity, spring, elongation.
 Because of its nature being wave-like, we can take the metaphor and think of wave forms, rhythms, particles, flow.
 At an analogous level we can also extend the metaphor and think of neurotransmitters, chemical pathways, hormonal pathways and receptor sites.

-In terms of historical modeling we see this snake (of the caduceus) encapsulating dragons (as prehistoric nuance of addiction – dragon rising, to scorch the earth), Lillith (the archetypal dark feminine), the kundalini (rising reversed fluid drive into the ventricles of the brain), the autonomic nervous system and descending cranial cerebral flow.
+In terms of historical modeling we see this snake (of the caduceus) encapsulating dragons (as prehistoric nuance of addiction – dragon rising, to scorch the earth), Lillith (the archetypal dark feminine), the kundalini (rising reversed fluid drive into the ventricles of the brain), the autonomic nervous system and descending cranial cerebral-spinal flow.